From Perfect to Imperfect

 And it made me sick.

 But wait a minute...Was I really much different than them?
-They wore a perfect image mask and so did I. I was one way in public, another at home...like them.
+They wore a perfect image mask and God showed me that I was wearing one too.
+I was one way in public, another at home...like them.
 Ironically, God used those very people as a mirror for me to see myself.
-As a result of my experience as a pastor's wife at that church, I eventually learned to drop the mask and embrace my imperfect self.
+As a result of my experience as a pastor's wife at that church, God took me on a journey to learn to embrace my imperfect self.

 And those leaders I thought were perfect?
 I realized they were probably struggling with the same thing I had been struggling with--believing they were supposed to be perfect.